Nyheimh/Topaz-Project/README.md

 - Add second API
 - Add local sports or events if any.
 - Provide suggestions of warmer or colder weather.
+- Allow a responsive design for interface to change with weather.

 ## Project Schedule